Notice of Opposition Trademark

-There are many steps to obtaining a trademark, and sometimes, even if a trademark application is approved by the U.S. Patent and Trademark Office (USPTO), the process of finalizing it can be far from over.
-One potential complication is when another party files a formal Notice of Opposition in the Trademark Trial and Appeal Board (TTAB), claiming that the trademark should not be granted.
+There are many steps to obtaining a trademark, and sometimes, even if a trademark application is approved by the U.S. Patent and Trademark Office (USPTO), it still may not register.
+One potential complication can arise if another party files a Notice of Opposition against a trademark with the Trademark Trial and Appeal Board (TTAB), claiming that the trademark should not be granted.

 What is a TTAB Opposition?